There are many healthy berries you can add to your diet. The acai berry is one of the healthiest berries you will ever find.

 4. Promotes Skin Health

 Acai oil is a great natural alternative to chemical based skin care products.
-Currently, many modern beauty products contain acai oil because of the oil’s high antioxidant content.
-Taken internally, the berries provide nutrition that can give your skin a healthy glow.
+Currently, many beauty products contain acai oil because of the oil’s high antioxidant content.
+When eaten, the berries provide nutrition that can give your skin a healthy glow.
 In fact, Brazilians have been eating acai berries for centuries to promote skin health.

 5. Helps Digestion